radius-project/radius/docs/contributing/contributing-code/contributing-code-first-commit/first-commit-04-debugging-cli/index.md

 }
 ```

-{{% alert title="Explanation" color="primary" %}}
-This is a basic Go debugger configuration that is set up to launch the `rad` CLI.
+> This is a basic Go debugger configuration that is set up to launch the `rad` CLI.
 You can create definitions for any set of debug settings you want to keep handy.
-{{% /alert %}}

 ### Running with the debugger